mminkjan/fractol/README.md

 ```
 $ Make
 ```
-The executible name is fractol.
+The executable name is fractol.
 Run program with:
 ```
 $ ./fractol [name-of-desire-fractol]
 ```